-Oil painting Jesus Baptism has a characteristically rich and complex patterning.
-There are visual effects, each having symbolical interpretations.
-This painting began as an abstract work, but somehow became more, taking leading positions in the the pack of baptism of jesus art.
+Baptism of Jesus has a characteristically rich and complex patterning.
+There are visual effects having symbolical interpretations.
+The painting began as an abstract work, but somehow became more, given the reachness the image reveals.
+Despite Jesus fate, baptism is a happy and holy event.

 The red has not touched them yet, but the white dove has.
 Hence, this painting seems to tell viewers that even in events of great joy, that joy may be completely eradicated through sheer and senseless violence or, on a more realistic level, even in times of joy, sadness may be lying in wait for an opportunity to express itself, this time through abstract art.